 As we look forward to new beginnings with technology in 2024, let us delve into the trends that can be expected for further maturity of BI and how it can help small and medium enterprises fuel innovation for their growth:

 Artificial intelligence (AI) and machine learning (ML) are transforming BI.
 They help break down huge volumes of data, uncover patterns, and generate real-time insights at scale.
-Diagnostic and predictive AI programs will play key roles in providing personalized guidance while generative AI can transform customer relationship management advice, and cybersecurity support to businesses.
+Large Language Models and Generative AI programs will play key roles in providing personalized guidance, customer relationship management advice, and cybersecurity support to businesses.

 As the relationship between humans and machines deepens, the growth of Natural Language Processing (NLP) will also support BI.
 It is already infused in a number of operations, such as chatbots used in customer service, and can also be used to help employees understand complex digital systems.
 It will make BI-based data more accessible and discernible for decision-making.